 Sub Vaults can be created below a parent Vault.
 In this case, the Sub Vaults inherit the permissions and compliance metadata of the parent Vault by default.
 However, it’s also possible to define custom permissions for a Sub Vault, which is different from the permissions of a parent Vault.

-All files shared through Cordiant Chat are auto-saved into designated Vaults with accompanying audit trails.
+All files shared through Cordiant Chat are auto-saved into designated Standard Vaults (not CeDVs) with accompanying audit trails.